Imageomics/HDR-anomaly-challenge/README.md

   - Any requirements used by participants must be on the approved whitelist (or participants must reach out to request their addition) for security purposes.
 - Scores must be saved to a `score.json` file where the keys detailed in the `Leaderboard` section of the `competition.yaml` are give as the keys for the scores.
 - This full collection of files and folders is zipped as-is to upload the bundle to CodaBench.
+- `run.sh` is a bash script to simulate the process on the Leaderboard for testing on your local.
+You can first build the docker container, and then run the bash within the virtual environment.
+The script will
+  -  Create a folder `/ref` for the csv ground truth file and a folder `/res` for the generated prediction txt file.
+  -  Run `ingestion_program/ingestion.py` to get the predictions from your model and output the predictions to the txt file.
+  -  Run `scoring_program/score_combined.py` to evaluate the predictions by comparing to the grouth truth.
+The final scores are then written to a json file.